ryanrolds/eslint-plugin-no-bad-map-access/README.md

-# No bad Map access
+# No bad Map/Set access

-An [ESLint rule](https://eslint.org/) that uses [TypeScript plugin](https://github.com/typescript-eslint/typescript-eslint) to check if an [ES6 Map is being accessed incorrectly](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#setting_object_properties).
-Also looks for `{} as Map`, which is not a valid cast
+An [ESLint rule](https://eslint.org/) that uses [TypeScript plugin](https://github.com/typescript-eslint/typescript-eslint) to check if an [ES6 Map or Set is being accessed incorrectly](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#setting_object_properties).
+Also looks for `{} as Map/Set`, which is not a valid cast.

 ## Usage